Empirical likelihood for the analysis of experimental designs: Application to pesticide concentration experiments

-\textcite{alford2017translocation} investigated CLO concentration in three regions (seed, root, and shoot) of maize plants in the early growing season.
-Two field experiments were conducted in 2014 and 2015 with four seed treatments: untreated (Naked), fungicide only (Fungicide), low rate of 0.25 mg CLO/kernel (Low), and high rate of 1.25 mg CLO/kernel (High).
+\citet{alford2017translocation} investigated clothianidin concentration in three regions (seed, root, and shoot) of maize plants in the early growing season.
+Two field experiments were conducted in 2014 and 2015 with four seed treatments: untreated (Naked), fungicide only (Fungicide), low rate of 0.25 mg clothianidin/kernel (Low), and high rate of 1.25 mg clothianidin/kernel (High).
 In a randomized complete block design with four blocks for each year, the treatments were applied to four plots in each block.
-CLO contamination of the untreated plots was expected due to subsurface flow and proximity between plots.
+Clothianidin contamination of the untreated plots was expected due to subsurface flow and proximity between plots.
 Sampling was carried out at 6, 8, 10, 13, 15, 17, 20, and 34 days post-planting in 2014, and at 5, 7, 9, 12, 14, 16, 19, 47, and 61 days post-planting in 2015.
 On each sampling day, up to ten plants were randomly sampled from each plot, and three or five of them were processed for chemical analysis.
 Some plant observations were lost before the analysis.
-Root and shoot regions of the remaining observations were scored as ``complete'' (${> 80\%}$ present) or ``incomplete'' (${< 80\%}$ present).
+Root and shoot regions of the remaining observations were scored as ``complete'' (\({> 80\%}\) present) or ``incomplete'' (\({< 80\%}\) present).
 In this way, the experimental design had a hierarchical structure of sampling (year/block/days post-planting/plot) that is unbalanced and incomplete in several layers.
-The CLO concentration data were log-transformed to conform more closely to a normal distribution. \textcite{alford2017translocation} fit a linear mixed model to test two contrasts: Naked ${+}$ Fungicide vs. Low and Naked ${+}$ Fungicide vs. High. \textcite{jensen2018experimental} used the same data and performed a variety of post hoc pairwise comparisons with various linear mixed models.
+The clothianidin concentration data were log-transformed to conform more closely to a normal distribution. \citet{alford2017translocation} fit a linear mixed model to test two contrasts: Naked \({+}\) Fungicide vs.~Low and Naked \({+}\) Fungicide vs.~High. \citet{jensen2018experimental} used the same data and performed a variety of post-hoc pairwise comparisons with various linear mixed models.

-We subdivide the original blocks into 68 new blocks according to the days post-planting, considering that plant tissue CLO dissipates over time following an exponential decay pattern \parencite[Fig. 2]{alford2017translocation}.
+We subdivide the original blocks into 68 new blocks according to the days post-planting, considering that plant tissue clothianidin dissipates over time following an exponential decay pattern \citep[Fig. 2]{alford2017translocation}.
 For illustration, we analyze only the ``incomplete'' shoot region observations.
 This results in 32 blocks.
 Plot level replicates, if any, are averaged over the treatments within these blocks, resulting in 102 observations in total.
 The decay pattern gives rise to skewed or multimodal marginal distributions for the treatments with different variances, as shown in \cref{fig:marginal}.